 Are you looking for a movie with a strong female lead rather than the typical Disney princess?
 Look no further.
 We first see the title character in the middle of a forest sucking blood from a bullet wound in the chest of a gigantic wolf.
 Accuse her of simpering, and she would probably slit your throat.

 I recommend any of Hayao Miyazaki’s movies, and many of them are appropriate for younger children.
 Unfortunately, as far as I can tell, none of his films are available to stream on HBO Max.
-I do not have HBO Max but I was able to find them (along with most of the other movies in this list) at my public library, so you may want to check out what is available at your local library.
+I do not have HBO Max but I was able to find them (along with most of the other movies in this list) at my public library.
+You may want to check out what is available at your local library.

 One of the Many Cheesy 80s Fantasy Films